 In 2010, with the backing of the Madison-Audubon Society, I received a citizen science grant from the Wisconsin Department of Natural Resources for the research project: “One Bird, One Park, One World: Geolocation Monitoring to Help Dane County’s Children Map the Routes of Neotropical Migrant Birds.”

-This project uses rapidly evolving geolocation technology to map the routes of gray catbirds.
+This project used rapidly evolving geolocation technology to map the routes of gray catbirds.
 Like other migratory birds, the gray catbird connects an urban park in a US city–Warner Park–to ecosystems thousands of miles away (Ryder, et al, 2011).
 Solar geolocators are tiny, thumb-sized backpacks that collect data on the bird’s location while the bird moves about.
 I chose this species because it is easy for the public to see and hear in the park, and this species often returns to the same area to nest (Johnson and Best, 1980).

 Many of the children in the Nature Explorers after-school program that I created are Latino, see news article.
-My undergraduate environmental studies students will utilize this research to teach these children how catbirds live in two worlds, and that the birds that they see every day, in their park, may also live in the same region as their extended families in Mexico or Central America.
+My undergraduate environmental studies students utilized this research to teach these children how catbirds live in two worlds, and that the birds that they see every day, in their park, may also live in the same region as their extended families in Mexico or Central America.

 While conducting this research, I discovered a major city development plan to urbanize Warner Park’s wetland, our outdoor classroom.
 The city plan would have destroyed valuable bird habitat.
 This is how my dissertation morphed into a community-based action-research project to protect Warner’s wetland and its biodiversity.